Control, Optimal Transport and Neural Differential Equations in Supervised Learning: Settings and main results

 ~~\\ \underline{\bf Subsection Goal:} {\it As discussed in the introduction, the optimal transport problem can be interpreted as minimizing a total transport cost.
-In this subsection, we formulate the corresponding minimization problem, following standard conventions and notations commonly used in optimal transport theory \cite{dolbeault2009new,LMS2018}.
-Due to the limitations of the Sinkhorn algorithm discussed earlier, regularization techniques are necessary to ensure well-posedness and reduce computational cost.
-We also present regularized versions of the minimization problem along with explicit error estimates in this subsection.}
+In this subsection, we formulate the corresponding minimization problem, following standard conventions and notations commonly used in optimal transport theory \cite{dolbeault2009new,LMS2018}.}